-- Sheets to cover the mattress.
+- Mattress.
 You need at least four because they need to be changed often.
 Fitted sheets make life easy but they are quite expensive. - Light blankets for warmth.
 Specially designed sleeping bags are useful for babies who are kicking off their blankets.
 However if using check the weight and size of the sleeping bag is suitable for your baby.
 Make sure it is fitted with neck and armholes, and no hood.